Geometry-Aware Generation of Adversarial Point Clouds: Introduction

-While our main focus of this paper is to learn to generate adversarial point clouds, which would cause safety-critical issues practically by guiding, for example, a LiDAR spoofer \cite{LiDARSpoofer} to fool the 3D sensor, it is more desirable to make the underlying surfaces represented by the point clouds be adversarial; otherwise, a benign surface re-sampling would possibly defend the adversarial attack.
-As an attempt towards generation of adversarial surfaces via generation of adversarial point clouds, we present in this work a simple but effective solving algorithm termed \emph{Iterative Tangent Jittering (IterTanJit)}.
-When optimizing the objective of $GeoA^3$, IterTanJit introduces per iteration point-wise jittering of 3D coordinates on the tangent planes associated with individual points contained in the intermediate update of adversarial point cloud; by accumulating iteratively, IterTanJit pursues optimization directions of adversarial updates that account more for surface deformation.
+The main focus of this paper is to learn how to generate adversarial point clouds.
+This would cause safety-critical issues practically by guiding, for example, a LiDAR spoofer \cite{LiDARSpoofer} to fool a 3D sensor.
+Nonetheless, it is more desirable to make the underlying surfaces represented by point clouds adversarial; otherwise, a benign surface re-sampling could possibly defend against such an adversarial attack.
+As an attempt to generate adversarial surfaces via the generation of adversarial point clouds, in this work we present a new objective function $Geo_{+}A^3$ and a simple but effective solving algorithm termed \emph{Iterative Normal Projection (IterNormPro)}.
+When optimizing the objective of $Geo_{+}A^3$, IterNormPro introduces point-wise projection of 3D coordinates onto the normal direction.
+By accumulating iteratively, IterNorPro pursues adversarial update optimization directions that account more for surface deformation.

-We quantitatively evaluate adversarial point clouds generated by different methods in terms of attack success rate, under the state-of-the-art defense \cite{Deflecting}, and geometric regularity; for the later evaluation we also propose a new measure that is based on the same desired surface property of low curvature.
-For qualitative evaluation, we conduct subjective studies by collecting human preferences from Amazon Mechanical Turk.
-Evaluation of surface-level adversarial effects is conducted by first reconstructing object meshes from the obtained adversarial point clouds, and then evaluating the remained adversarial effects via re-sampling point clouds from the reconstructed mesh surfaces.
-Physical attack is conducted similarly by 3D printing the mesh reconstructions and then re-scanning the printed objects to have the point clouds to be evaluated.
-We present comprehensive experiments which show the advantages of our proposed methods over existing ones.
+We quantitatively evaluate adversarial point clouds generated by different methods in terms of attack success rate, under the state-of-the-art defense \cite{Deflecting} and geometric regularity.
+For evaluation, we also propose a new measure that is based on the same desired low curvature surface property.
+To be more specific, the measurement (cf. equation (\ref{Eq:GeoRegularityMeasure})) is an approximate surrogate of the globally maximum curvature defined on the discrete point cloud.
+Such a measurement is relevant to the measure of perceptual aesthetics \cite{MiuraAesthetics,LigangAesthetics}, since both of them are motivated from the same desired surface property of fairness.
+For a qualitative evaluation, we conduct subjective studies by collecting human preferences from Amazon Mechanical Turk.
+An evaluation of surface-level adversarial effects is conducted by first reconstructing object meshes from the obtained adversarial point clouds and then evaluating the remaining adversarial effects via a re-sampling of the point clouds from the reconstructed mesh surfaces.
+A physical attack is similarly conducted by 3D printing the mesh reconstructions and then re-scanning the printed objects for the point clouds to be evaluated.
+We present comprehensive experiments that show the advantages of our proposed methods over existing ones.